dterrero/the_tick_theory/README.md

   <img src="images/The_Universe_Along_the_T_Axis.png" alt="The Universe Along the T Axis" width="500"/><br/>
 </p>

 Figure 1: The universal time axis $T$ represents the trajectory of the universe's total mass-energy.
 The red line denotes cosmic, flowing from the physical start $\Sigma_0$.
-Each galaxy represents the state of the entire universe at a specific moment on the cosmic timeline.
+Each galaxy-like image represents the state of the entire universe at a specific moment on the cosmic timeline.
 This model treats “earlier universe” and “universe now” as distinct states along a single, objective timeline, not as frames in a relative perspective.

 ---